Parthtate/axon/README.md

 - Node.js 18 or later
 - A Supabase project with:
-  - Auth enabled (Email, Google, GitHub as needed)
+  - Auth enabled (Email, Google as needed)
   - Public storage buckets for `audio` and `images`

 ### Installation